CC3002-Metodologias/final-reality-dodii/README.md

 to ensure a solid, functional result.

 ## Model Summary
+The model summary will be explained in a "changelog" kind of way, since the work progress is partitioned through partial homeworks.
+Additional and required details will be added for a more detailed insight.

 ### Partial homework #1

 The project got started by programming the model first.
 It consists on the characters and the weapons